Many believe that all you need to get a voice over career rolling is to produce a quick VO demo. It’s an easy fantasy to buy into.

-Many VO beginners mistakenly believe that all they need to get the ball rolling on a voice over career is to produce a demo.
-They’ll quickly get a demo made-so the story would go- by having a friend do it, or possibly do it themselves to save money or even hire a well-advertised expert who will say “yes” to anyone with money to get a “professionally produced” demo.
-Then the beginner hopes to send out their freshly minted demo to a few top agents, one will sign them and they are off to the races with auditions and work!
+Some want to do it themselves to save money, or ask a friend with recording equipment or even hire a well-advertised “pro” who will say “yes” to anyone with money to produce a “professional” demo.
+Then the beginner sends out their freshly minted demo to a few top agents, one will sign them and they are off to the races with auditions and work!

 I hope this page will steer you away from this fantasy.
-Crafting a demo is a project that will take time and thought and money and will only serve you if you are indeed ready as an actor to stand out.
+Crafting a demo is a project that will take time and consideration and money and will only serve you if you are indeed ready to stand out as an actor.

 A DEMO SHOULD SHOWCASE YOUR COMPETITIVE BEST– OTHERWISE, HOLD OFF.